Guamúchil: Economy

 Trade is a very important part for the economy of this city.
 There are large grain storage warehouses for sale and use.
 Agriculture is one of the main sources of income in the area, and different types of foods are grown but it is mainly corn and tomato.

 This city can produce more than 15 types of different crops.
 Many basic for Regional Agro-industry and for domestic and international markets, such as safflower, wheat, soybeans, corn, sorghum, vegetables, chickpeas, fruits and grasses among others.

 Notable people

-Guamúchil is the birthplace of boxer Carlos Cuadras, singer Ana Gabriel, artist Ariel Camacho and Miss México World 2009 Perla Beltrán.
+Guamúchil is the birthplace of boxer Carlos Cuadras, singer Ana Gabriel, artist Ariel Camacho and Miss México World 2009 Perla Beltrán and Kevin Alejandro Garcia Bojorquez.